 Depending on the type and region of a person’s seizure activity, epilepsy surgery may bring seizures under control.
 If the seizure focus can be targeted through precise brain imaging and an EEG, and if it’s in a part of the brain that won’t affect critical function or quality of life, surgery could reduce or eliminate epilepsy.

-Vagus nerve stimulation (VNS) is a type of neuromodulation therapy approved by the FDA as an add-on treatment for refractory epilepsy in children 4 years old and older.
+Vagus nerve stimulation (VNS) is a type of neuromodulation therapy approved by the FDA as an add-on treatment for refractory epilepsy in children 4 years old and up.
 VNS involves a small device, similar to a pacemaker, implanted in the chest.
-A magnet can also be incorporated into VNS, giving the person the ability to deliver extra stimulus between the device’s regularly programmed pulses.
+A person can also use a handheld magnet to deliver extra stimulus between the device’s regularly programmed pulses.